codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_fetch`

-Fired on render time when WP fetches the remote data of your posts.
+Fired each time WP fetches the remote data of your posts.
 To work properly, the Remote Field Custom Blocks needs a plain object of key values.
 If your backend response does not looks like this, preformat it on this filter.